Monday, November 6, 2023

 After sitting through the horror comedy "Leprechaun" and the seven nonsensical films that followed, I wanted to get to something meaningful, deep, and worthy of attention.

-A year or two ago, while employed at a local library, I managed to find interlibrary loaned DVD of short films by Czech filmmaker Jan Švankmajer.
+A year or two ago, while employed at a local library, I managed to find an interlibrary loan DVD of short films by Czech filmmaker Jan Švankmajer.

 But it spurred me to look into his other works, many of which are available on YouTube.
 So, I did.